Leveraging Hamiltonian Simulation Techniques to Compile Operations on Bosonic Devices: Preliminaries

-In this work, if unbounded operators are present, the remainder terms in the expansions that we consider become undefined and some form of a truncation is needed to ensure that the mathematics is well defined.
+Observe that this Hilbert space has dimension $\Gamma + 1$ corresponding to the Fock states from $\ket 0$ to $\ket{\Gamma}$.
+Truncation of the Hilbert space is required to provide error bounds, otherwise the remainder terms become undefined.
 Provided that an appropriate cutoff is picked for the system, the discrepancies between the truncated and untruncated systems will often be negligible.
 For notational clarity, we assume a cutoff of $\Lambda$ for all further equations and assume the annihilation and creation operators implicitly have the projectors $P_\Lambda$.

-The final aspect that we need to talk about in our description of the state is the qubits.
-In our model of computing we assume that the vector space is a tensor product of a qubit Hilbert space and the vector space of qumodes, i.e., the state space is $ \mathcal{H}_2 \kron \mathcal{H}_{\Lambda}$.
-This means that, for example, a computational basis state will be of the form $\ket{q} \kron \ket{m}_b $ where the state $\ket{q}$ here can be thought of as the union of the qubit registers in the system, and $\ket{m}_b$ represents a qumode state where the system is either in position $x=m$ for the phase-space encoding or has $m$ photons if the Fock-space encoding is used.
-Our work will assume only a single qubit register with a qumode in the Fock-space encoding.
+To incorporate the qubit's state, we take the tensor product of the qubit and \qumode~Hilbert spaces, so that the state space is $ \mathcal{H}_2 \kron \mathcal{H}_{\Lambda + 1}$.
+This means that, for example, a computational basis state will be of the form $\ket{q} \kron \ket{m} $ where the state $\ket{q}$ here can be thought of as the union of the qubits in the system, and $\ket{m}$ represents a qumode state where the system is either in position $x=m$ for the phase-space encoding or has $m$ photons if the Fock-space encoding is used.